vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Create a theme

-Some form or checkout components are blank in the default theme because they display or modify integration-specific data.
+Some forms or checkout components are blank in the default theme because they display or modify integration-specific data.
 For this reason, you need to create few Vue components and JavaScript files:

 | Component                                    | Props                               | Emits event |
 |----------------------------------------------|-------------------------------------|-------------|